-The Local Government Act requires all municipalities to provide a Regional Context Statement (RCS) as a component of an OCP if the regional district in which they are located has adopted a RGS.
+The Local Government Act requires all municipalities to provide a Regional Context Statement (RCS) as a component of an OCP if the regional district in which they are located has adopted an RGS.
 The purpose of including a Regional Context Statement is to identify how the OCP's vision, goals, and policies support the objectives of the region now and in the future.
 Municipal OCPs must be consistent with the policies of the RGS.

-In 2019, the Metro Vancouver Regional District (MVRD) began updating the Metro Vancouver 2040 Regional Growth Strategy (RGS).
-The new RGS has received first and second reading by the MVRD, and all Metro Vancouver municipalities have been requested in writing to endorse the new RGS.
-Belcarra's OCP will need to be consistent with the "Metro 2050" RGS once it is adopted by the MVRD.
+In 2019, the Metro Vancouver Regional District (MVRD) began updating the Metro Vancouver 2040: Shaping Our Future Regional Growth Strategy (RGS).
+The new RGS, Metro 2050, was adopted by the MVRD Board of Directors on July 29th, 2022, when a significant majority of Metro Vancouver municipal councils (22 of 24) adopted resolutions endorsing the new RGS.

+Metro 2050 Vision